What is Screenplayology?

 About the Author.

-Andrew Kenneth Gay is an independent filmmaker and visiting assistant professor of film at the University of Central Florida, where he teaches undergraduate and graduate courses in screenwriting, film business, and theories of film production.
-He has also taught screenwriting with the New York Film Academy.
-He is an award-winning writer/director whose films have played over 50 film festivals around the world, and serves as the co-chair of the StarLite Film Festival, the only festival in Florida dedicated to microbudget cinema.
+Andrew Kenneth Gay is an independent filmmaker and a visiting assistant professor of convergent media at Southern Oregon University.
+He is an award-winning writer/director whose films have played over 50 film festivals around the world, and he is the director of the StarLite Film Festival.
 He has an MFA in Film & Digital Media, a BFA in Film Production, and a BA in English Lit and Philosophy/Religion.

 - Boon, Kevin Alexander.
 Script Culture and the American Screenplay.
 Detroit: Wayne State University Press, 2008.
 Pg. ix-x. ↩